Rigshospitalet-KFNM/DicomNode/docs/source/tutorials/building_a_report.md

 # Building a report

+## Disclaimer

+Most of these code example will not work out of the box and might require you to extract various values.

 ## Motivation

 Dicomnode uses pyLaTeX and therefore LaTex as the underlying engine for its report generation.
 This grants the freedoms that the user can make any report that they desire, while at the same time open the window for standardization with build in components.

+Note that PyLaTeX and this library have very philosophies about each of its classes.
+PyLaTeX maps each of the it's classes to LaTeX commands/environments while dicomnode uses it classes to be blueprints.

 ## Starting point